jstnliu/MineSweeper_Proj1/README.md

 ---

-*Nine Tweeper* is a *Mine Sweeper*-inspired game that involves having to clear out all the tiles while avoiding all the BOOMS randomized throughout the board!
+*Nine Tweeper* is a *Mine Sweeper*-inspired game that involves having to clear out all the tiles while avoiding all the 'BOOMS' randomized throughout the board!

 ## In-Game Images